From the Editor

 Bill M (Plano, TX)

-My “get up and go, got up an went” a few months after onset (October 2012).
+My “get up and go, got up an went” in October 2012, a few months after the onset of symptoms.
 I don’t know if it was the inflammation growing more intense with each passing day, the prednisone I should not have been prescribed for the seborrheic dermatitis I didn’t have, or the acitretin I was finally prescribed once PRP was “officially” diagnosed.

 All I remember was being consumed by fatigue.
 It was a very lonely time — days filled with nothing.
 Then I made an astonishing discovery: the “on switch” on the back of my iMac.
 My computer was my ticket out of the despair of fatigue.